Sunday morning coming down

 Chris was a teenage bluegrass star on the Los Angeles music scene in the early ’60s.
 He made a name for himself with the Scottsville Squirrel Barkers (I just had to say it) in San Diego (his hometown).
 Before long Chris was fronting a group named the Hillmen in his honor.
 Among other things, the Hillmen set Bob Dylan to bluegrass.
 Unbelievably, the work of the Hillmen is now available on YouTube.
 In the video below, you can hear how good they were.

 With the Dylan angle, the Hillmen were on to something.
 Chris moved from mandolin to bass to become one of the founding members of the Byrds together with Roger (then Jim) McGuinn, David Crosby, and Gene Clark.
 The Byrds exploded overnight by adding Beatlesque harmonies to Dylan’s music backed by McGuinn’s 12-string guitar.
-Having returned to acoustic music, Chris has recreated several Byrds songs in recent years.
-Here is a version of the Byrds’ epochal “Eight Miles High” with Chris, Herb, fiddler David Mansfield, and bassist Bill Bryson at Edwards Barn in 2009.
+Having returned to acoustic music, Chris has reinvented several Byrds songs in recent years.
+Here is an acoustic version of the Byrds’ epochal “Eight Miles High” with Chris, Herb, fiddler David Mansfield, and bassist Bill Bryson at Edwards Barn in 2009.

 Hillman “was promoted to the front line” of the Byrds (as he puts it) and came into his own as a songwriter on such Byrds gems as Younger Than Yesterday (recorded in 1966 with the original group minus Gene Clark) and The Notorious Byrd Brothers (recorded in 1967, with only McGuinn and Hillman remaining from the original group by the time recording was completed).
 One of his songs from this period with the Byrds is “Have You Seen Her Face?” (video below).
 That’s Herb Pedersen on the harmony vocal.

 Herb has played with several groups and has had an incredible career as a studio musician.
-At the show Thursday night they pulled “She Sang Hymns Out of Tune” from Herb’s work with the Dillards in 1968.
+At the show Thursday night they pulled out “She Sang Hymns Out of Tune” from Herb’s work with the Dillards in 1968.
 The original of this one is below, I think, from the Dillards’ Wheatstraw Suite.

 In 1968, Hillman recruited Gram Parsons to the Byrds for their pioneering album of country rock, Sweeheart of the Rodeo.
 Hillman turned in by far the sweetest vocal on Sweetheart, an utterly heartfelt reading of Merle Travis’s “I Am a Pilgrim.”
 I infer from his music that Chris is a Christian.
 What a beautiful song.